gbmhunter/blog/content/electronics/components/oscillators/_index.md

 And below are the simulation results for this circuit:

 {{% figure src="wien-bridge-oscillator-jfet/v-sine-out.png" width="800px" caption="SPICE simulation results for the JFET gain-limited Wien bridge oscillator circuit shown above.
 Notice the ringing on the gain that takes a few hundred milliseconds to stabilize." %}}

+## Ring Oscillators

+A _ring oscillator_ is an electronic oscillator made up of a **chain of an odd-number of digital logic NOT gates**.
+The output of the last NOT gate is fed into the input of the first.
+The oscillator relies on the _propagation delay_ from the input of the first NOT gate to the output of the last NOT gate to set the oscillation frequency.

+{{% figure src="ring-oscillator-single/schematic.svg" width="500px" caption="The world's most basic ring oscillator, using one NOT gate." %}}

 ## Manufacturer Part Numbers